Naturally beautiful, Bribie Island and its surrounding waters is a true showpiece of the Moreton Bay area.

 Bribie Island is about an hour and 20 minutes’ drive from the Brisbane central business district.

-Bribie Island is a small Queensland Rural Location within the local government area of Sunshine Coast, it is located approximately 55kms from the capital Brisbane covering an area of 37.807 square kilometers.
+Bribie Island is a small Queensland Rural Location within the local government area of Sunshine Coast, it is located approximately 55kms from the capital Brisbane covering an area of 37.807 square kilometres.
 Bribie Island has a recorded population of 0 residents and is within the Australian Eastern Standard Time zone Australia/Brisbane.

 If you are planning a visit to Bribie Island we’ve put together some of the things nearby that you can see or do while you are here.
 These include, places to stay, tours and attractions, some upcoming events and places where you can grab a meal.
 Go ahead, try one of the buttons above.
 Every destination has something worth seeing so start exploring… If you know Bribie Island and think we’ve missed something, let us know and we’ll share it here.